streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_filter_transactions_module.md

-## The "map_filter_transactions" Module
+## Filtering Transactions

-This module iterates over all the blockchain transactions, and filters them by some of their fields (the `from` and `to` fields).
+This module iterates over all the blockchain transactions and filters them by some of their fields (the `from` and `to` fields).
-For example, if that you want to retrieve all the trasactions initiated by the address `0x`, you set the filter `from = 0x`.
+For example, if you want to retrieve all the transactions initiated by the address `0x`, you set the filter `from = 0x`.

 ### Running the Substreams